Please ensure Javascript is enabled for purposes of website accessibility

 Note that State is not included in the JSON as its value is the default value.

-Range of 100 events extending forward
+Range of 100 data points extending forward

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T13:00:00Z&count=100